Start-ups hopeful as China readies Nasdaq-style tech board

-SHANGHAI/HONG KONG, Jan 7 (Reuters) - China’s ambitions for a Nasdaq-style board for start-ups has galvanised the country’s tech companies who are hopeful they can sidestep complex IPO hurdles and access easier funding.
+SHANGHAI/HONG KONG (Reuters) - China’s ambitions for a Nasdaq-style board for start-ups have galvanized the country’s tech companies who are hopeful they can sidestep complex IPO hurdles and access easier funding.

 The surprise announcement for Shanghai’s planned “technology innovation board” by President Xi Jinping in early November paves the way for a lower listing threshold, potentially scrapping a requirement that aspiring companies must be profitable.